alvarobartt/investpy/README.md

 investpy is a Python package to retrieve historical data from [Investing](https://www.investing.com/).
-It provides historical data retrieval from up to **39952 stocks, 82221 funds, 11403 etfs, 1889 currency crosses, 7797 indices, 688 bonds, 66 commodities and 2812 cryptocurrencies**.
+It provides historical data retrieval from up to **39952 stocks, 82221 funds, 11403 etfs, 1889 currency crosses, 7797 indices, 688 bonds, 66 commodities, 250 certificates and 2812 cryptocurrencies**.
 Basically, investpy allows you to download historical data from almost all the financial products indexed in Investing.com.
 All the data that can be retrieved includes data from all over the world, from countries such as: **United States, France, India, Spain, Russia or Germany, amongst many others**.
 Therefore, investpy is intended to wrap up all the available data from Investing.com, so that it can be retrieved via Python for its further usage and/or analysis.